Masker-Li/ChemSelML/Examples/part_2/README.md

 After preparing all geometry files, we need call "GetSOAP" function or "GetSOAPwithFP" to generate SOAP(or SOAP with molecular fingerprint) describes.
 Calling "Get_Key_atom_num" function will generate key positions infomation that needed when generate SOAP.
 "Get_Key_atom_num" function judge key positions at a molecules through bond connection information, if there is geometric partly in a molecule, we need judge key positions information by ourselves and add them to dictionary variable "special" in this function.

+Here, the files in **smi** are consistent with the rest of the example, and **smi_all** holds the SMILES of all the structures used in our training set.